Loading Data Files in Excel

 We only recommend using Excel with the large data files if you intend to use Power Query to load the data directly into Power Pivot, which is designed to handle millions of rows.
 Once loaded into Power Pivot, the data can be analysed using PivotTables and PivotCharts.

 Although you could load data files directly from the data file URLs, this is not recommended because you may quickly hit usage limits or incur additional costs.
-We always recommend saving the files locally first using the Open Data Blend Dataset UI or the Open Data Blend Dataset API.
+We always recommend saving the files locally or to cloud storage first using the Open Data Blend Dataset UI, Open Data Blend Dataset API, or Open Data Blend for Python.

 You can use the below steps as a guide on how you can load compressed (Gzip) data files in Excel.